Why Queenstown is New Zealand’s Most Dynamic Town

 Travel the length of New Zealand and we guarantee you won’t find anywhere else like Queenstown.

 By most standards, Queenstown is a small town.
-Up until last year, there were only two supermarkets (we now have a whopping 3).
-And just last week, council installed the very first set of traffic lights in the CBD.
+Up until a few years ago, there were only two supermarkets (we now have a whopping 5).
+And we've even installed a few sets of traffic lights in the CBD and Frankton!.
 But before you discard Queenstown as a sleepy backwater, hold the phone.
 It is anything but dull.

-Queenstown is a unique bubble on the New Zealand landscape, easily catering to travellers from every end of the spectrum.
-And that’s what makes it so dynamic.
+Queenstown is a unique bubble on the New Zealand landscape, populated by a huge multi cultural work force and easily catering to travellers from every end of the spectrum.
+And that’s what makes it so energetic & dynamic.

 FROM ONE EXTREME TO THE OTHER

 But Queenstown is not just a playground for the rich and famous.
 It is accessible for all.
-It doesn’t matter if you’re a backpacker or born with a silver spoon in your mouth, there is something here to delight, amaze and impress.
+It doesn’t matter if you’re a backpacker or if you're born with a silver spoon in your mouth, there is something here to delight, amaze and impress and even surprise each and every one of you!

 FANCY A MEAL?

 You’ve got it.
-Take your pick from a fine dining restaurant overlooking the lake or grab a burger.
+Take your pick from a fine dining restaurant overlooking the lake or grab a deluxe burger.
 But in typical Queenstown fashion, this ain’t your ordinary burger.
-The iconic Fergburger is the best burger around, a claim proven by the queue stretching out the door anytime of the day or night.
+The iconic Fergburger is the best burger around, a claim proven by the queue stretching out the door literally 24/7!

 Burgers aside, Queenstown’s dining reputation is formidable.
 Surrounded by vast, untouched wilderness, it’s no wonder that wild food is often on the menu.
 Be daring and sample wild venison, rabbit, wild boar or duck.
-And from the sea, there is paua (abalone), crayfish (lobster) and when it’s whitebait season, you would be mad not to sample this South Island delicacy.
+And from the sea, there is Paua (abalone), crayfish (lobster) and when it’s whitebait season, you would be mad not to sample this South Island delicacy.
+From Asian fusion to South American picante, from street vendors to steak restaurants, the worlds cuisine is represented at some level here.

 But you don’t have to blow the budget to eat like a king.
 Grab a blanket, a picnic hamper and head to a tranquil setting for an alfresco dining experience.
-Close by is Frankton Beach or you may want to set up a picnic further afield along the Kawarau River, Moke Lake or Bob’s Cove.
+Close by is Frankton Beach or you may want to set up a picnic a short drive out along the Kawarau River, Moke Lake or Bob’s Cove.
 Even if you’re hamper isn’t up to scratch, we guarantee the views will make your day.

 BIG BUDGET OR SMALL BUDGET; NO PROBLEM.